Let the Feeling Flow

 "Let the Feeling Flow" is a song by American recording artist Peabo Bryson.
 The song was released in 1981 as the lead single in support of his album, I Am Love.
 The song was a top ten R&B hit, peaking at number six on Billboard's Hot Black Singles, and forty-two on the Hot Pop Singles chart.
+American singer Whitney Houston later covered parts of the song to open the North American leg of her 1987-1988 Moment of Truth World Tour.